 An easy project with three pieces of wood can help organize that pile of shoes at the bottom of your closet.
 My darling husband constructed this simple shelf, at my request, and his shoes and boots are manageable and tidy.
-I asked him to make one for my closet too.

 I live in a small space.
 I don't have a closet.
 So, how do I store my shoes and accessories?
 Bookshelves.
 I use bookshelves, with adjustable shelving, that I already own.
-I use a filler (multiple plastic bags tied inside a single bag) to stuff my handbags so they keep their form.

 When buying shoes, keep the boxes they come in.
 This way, they'll be protected from being knocked around in your closet, you won't have to worry about loosing one, and it's great at helping to keep your closet tidy.

 If you can get hold of the cardboard boxes shoes are sold in (or you may have kept them anyway), I have heard a tip for taking a photo of each pair and sticking it to the front of the box, then stack the boxes up in an unobtrusive corner.
-You can see at a glance which pair is in which box.
-I have also heard the idea of decorating the boxes with self-adhesive plastic, to make more of a feature of your collection.

 Use your noodle, your swimming noodle that is.
 Insert it in your boots to keep them standing upright when not in use.
 This hint keeps them from falling over and getting crinkled.